bulletmark/edir/README.md

 from [moreutils](https://joeyh.name/code/moreutils/) but aims to improve it in the following ways:

+1. `edir` automatically uses `git mv` instead of `mv` and `git rm` instead of `rm` for tracked files when working in a [Git](https://git-scm.com/) repository.
+There is also a `-G/--no-git` option to suppress this default action.
+See the description in the section below about the git options.

-1. `vidir` presents file and directories equivalently but `edir` adds a trailing slash `/` to visually discriminate directories.
+2. `vidir` presents file and directories equivalently but `edir` adds a trailing slash `/` to visually discriminate directories.
 E.g. if `afile` and `bfile` are files, `adir` and `bdir` are directories, then `vidir` presents these in your editor as follows.